katelynjayne/MathML-Indexing/comparison-results/data_analysis.md

 4) Clustering: 7475.2446241046655 ms
 5) Sequential: 84263.91315697438 ms

-### Percentages of each approach was the fastest to produce a result:
+### Percentages of how frequently each approach was fastest to produce a result:
 ![image](./fastest.png)

 ## AVERAGE SCORES